marcduiker/event-sponsor-checklist/README.md

 - [ ] Order paper datasheets/flyers.
 Or choose the environmental consious option and use QR codes at the booth.
 - [ ] Design & order stickers.
 - [ ] If you have datasheets/flyers/stickers: order display stands for these so your booth stays tidy.
+- [ ] Create a slide deck or video to play on a big monitor at the booth (or do something fun and create a game!).
 - [ ] Find & order sustainable swag or prizes to give away at the booth.
 - [ ] Decide what is the _Best Next Step_ for a booth visitor once they talked to you?
 Do you point them to your website, do you want them to book a meeting?
 Prepare a document with QR codes or create an online form to facilitate these _Best Next Steps_.
 - [ ] Prepare a [_Know Before You Go_](#know-before-you-go-document) document and share this with the people who will staff the booth.